About Us

 Savanna Moenning

 I was born and raised in the Springfield area.
-I graduated Willard High School in 2012 magna cum laude and graduated from Missouri State University in 2017 with a Bachelor of Science in Communication, with a minor in Sociology, cum laude.
+After graduating magna cum laude from Willard High School, I went on to earn my Bachelor of Science in Communication from Missouri State University in 2017, graduating cum laude with a minor in Sociology.